Vaishal-Business/git-batch-commit/ReadMe.md

 # Git Batch Commit 🚀
 ### Created by Vaishal

-A command-line tool to stage, commit, and push large numbers of Git files in batches.
+A open-source command-line tool to stage, commit, and push large numbers of Git files in batches.

 ✅ Asks the user how many files to stage at a time
 ✅ Stages, commits, and pushes the files in batches